ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 ---

 ## Further exploration
-Listen more to convolution at [CKSDE](http://www.cksde.com/).
-This [video](https://ocw.mit.edu/resources/res-6-007-signals-and-systems-spring-2011/video-lectures/lecture-4-convolution/) provides in-depth explanation of convolution in the light of signal theory.
+Listen more to examples of convolution at [CKSDE](http://www.cksde.com/p_6_250.htm).
+This [video](https://ocw.mit.edu/resources/res-6-007-signals-and-systems-spring-2011/video-lectures/lecture-4-convolution/) at MIT opencourseware by Prof. Alan V. Oppenheim provides in-depth explanation of convolution in the light of signal theory.

 ---